rism-digital/rism.info/community/muscat/workshops.en.md

 ## Upcoming workshops

+* 18 February 2021: Koninklijk Muziekconservatorium, Gent, online (Jennifer Ward, RISM Editorial Center)
+* 22 and 24 February 2021: [Muscat introduction](/events/2021/02/04/introductory-muscat-workshops-february-2021.html), online (Martina Falletta and Jennifer Ward, RISM Editorial Center)

-Spring 2021: Dates to be announced.
-Write to contact@rism.info if you would like to receive an email once dates are determined.
+Please write to contact@rism.info if you would like to receive an email once dates are determined.